ertastaha/Creation-Product-ID/README.md

 # Creation-Product-ID
-A program that asks the user to enter a a product name and then creates a product ID.
+A program that asks the user to enter a a product name and then creates a product ID